 Though, theoretically speaking, a foreign court may apply Chinese laws to divide and distribute properties and debts accumulated during the course of marriage, China is still not yet ready to recognize such decisions by foreign courts.
 Notwithstanding that China supreme court has issued an interpretation guiding the recognition of divorce judgment made by foreign courts, it has also made it clear therein that these guiding rules do not apply to recognition of foreign divorce judgment in respect of division and distribution of marital properties and children custody.

 In particular, it is worthy of note that China Civil Procedures Law has made it explicit that disputes arising from or in relation to real estate/real properties shall only be resolved in the court in the place of the real estate.
 In the case of dividing real estate/house/apartment in a divorce case, the foreign court shall not have jurisdiction over such issue.
 Any decision made by foreign courts will be deemed as null and void.
 In other words, the couple will have to come to China (or entrust a Chinese lawyer to represent you) to settle the dispute in the local court.
+In summary, the couple may litigate in the foreign court to end their marriage relationship, but they will have to have their marital assets that are within China divided in a Chinese court in accordance with Chinese laws (not necessarily in accordance with Chinese laws in the case of marital properties other than real property).

 III Does China recognize the judgment entered by a foreign court?
 How?